 And Marty would say, “You can use some of those later if you want, but now we’re going on.”
 That’s when I learned you could get too much of a good thing.”

 Thelma Schoonmaker is a film editor who won an Oscar for the movie Raging Bull in 1991.
 She was born Thelma Weekes on October 27, 1939, in New York City.
 She was the daughter of Ellen and Thomas Weekes, who owned a bookstore on Madison Avenue.

-In her early life she was very interested in film and it led to her getting a degree in Film Studies from NYU’s Tisch School of Arts.
-After that she worked as an intern at Cinecitta Studios in Rome, Italy, where she was able to learn more about filmmaking.
+In her early life, she was very interested in film, which led to her getting a degree in Film Studies from NYU’s Tisch School of Arts.
+After that, she worked as an intern at Cinecitta Studios in Rome, Italy, where she learned more about filmmaking.

 Upon returning home to New York, she worked for the United Nations as a film editor under David Loxton.
 She then went to work for the National Film Board of Canada as a freelance editor.
 While she was editing there, her work caught the eye of Martin Scorsese, who hired her to edit his movie Raging Bull (1980).
 That would be the first of many collaborations between Schoonmaker and Scorsese.

 She has also worked with other famous directors such as Woody Allen and Mike Nichols.